sosiristseng/readlist/content/posts/fridlyand-2005.md

 Intracellular free MgADP stimulates KATP channel activity, and it has been suggested that ADP, or the ATP/ADP ratio, is responsible for channel regulation in vivo.

-Changes in [ATP]/[ADP] are tightly coupled to oscillations in intracellular free Ca2+, oxygen, and glucose consumption in pancreatic β-cells.
+Changes in $[ATP]:[ADP]$ are tightly coupled to oscillations in intracellular free Ca2+, oxygen, and glucose consumption in pancreatic β-cells.

-Two main types of [Ca2+]i oscillations in pancreatic β-cells: fast, where the period ranges from 10 to 30 seconds; and slow, with periods of several minutes.
+Two main types of $[Ca^{2+}]_i$ oscillations in pancreatic β-cells: fast, where the period ranges from 10 to 30 seconds; and slow, with periods of several minutes.
 We focus here only on the slow oscillations in pancreatic β-cells.

 ## Materials